GWStuart/pman/README.md

 ### Modifying the Password

 Sometimes you may need to modify the outputted password to meet the requirements of a particular website/application.
-This can be easily achieved with flags.
-Pman support two different modified flags, one for modifying the length of the password and the other for modifying the accepted characters.
+This can be easily achieved with **flags**.
+Pman support two different modifier flags, one for modifying the length of the password and the other for modifying the accepted characters.

 To modify the length use the `-n` flag.
 The following command restricts the password to 16 characters
 ```